What does an osteopath do?

 If your problem is both chronic (it has lasted over three months) and complex, your general practitioner can recommend you for up to five sessions per year under a GP Management Plan (GPMP).
 At our clinic we charge our usual fee for the session, and so long as the magnetic strip on your Medicare card is operational (most are) we provide an on-the-spot rebate from Medicare of about $53.00.
 This is usually more than one-half of the consultation fee.
 (In the less likely event that your card’s magnetic strip doesn’t work, we will provide you with an invoice to submit to Medicare).

 Osteopathy has been a registered health care profession in Australia since the 1970s.
 We are regulated by the Australian Health Practitioner Regulation Agency (AHPRA) and in 2004, Osteopathy was formally recognised as ‘mainstream’ when it was included on the Allied Health Framework of the Enhanced Primary Care (EPC) program under Medicare, an initiative that allows for the GP, at their discretion, to refer chronic and complex patients to an Osteopath under Medicare.
 (See 'Can I get Osteopathy under Medicare')

 What training and qualifications does an osteopath have?

-In Australia, all osteopaths complete a minimum of five years university training in anatomy, physiology, pathology, general medical diagnosis and osteopathic techniques.
+In Australia, all osteopaths complete a minimum of four years university training in anatomy, physiology, pathology, general medical diagnosis and osteopathic techniques.
 We are also trained to perform standard medical examinations of the musculoskeletal, cardiovascular, respiratory and nervous systems.
 Australian university graduates hold either a double Bachelors or Master qualification.